-Who will come out on top in the battle of the managers Luis Enrique or Lionel Scaloni?
+Who will come out on top in the battle of the managers Robert Moreno or Lionel Scaloni?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Spain and Argentina?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Spain vs Argentina.
 Get all the latest on Football: fixtures, results and tables.

 You haven't read that wrong.
 Julen Lopetegui's side cruise to a convincing victory over Messi-less Argentina in a pulsating and fiercely competitive match.

 Spain simply out-played the visitors in every department and extend their unbeaten run to 18 matches.

 For Argentina, what next?
 They have just over three months to get their act together.